 What the teacher does: The maths teacher finds a complex word problem about train timetables and ratios.
 They use AI to strip away the narrative.
 The prompt is simple: "Extract the raw mathematical data from this word problem.
 Present the numbers and the required operation as a simple list."

-What pupils produce: The pupil with language processing difficulties looks at the AI output.
+What learners produce: The learner with language processing difficulties looks at the AI output.
 They immediately see that they need to divide 400 by 50 and perform the calculation perfectly.

 Links to Other Theories